Mulch Ado About Nothing?

 Vegan alert: as part of their life cycle, the fruit of the fig ingests a pollinating wasp.
 If you are committed to "no eating animals ever," I'm guessing figs need to be "out."

-Sometimes it winter kills on us, but it has an established root system which battles back year after year.
+Sometimes figs winter kill on us, but those with established root systems battle back year after year.

 Figs are not native to North Carolina.
 They come from the Mediterranean.
 They do well here most of the time.
 They are well behaved (not invasive), and eating